 This case gives us insight into the insufficient healthcare available in the district of Balrampur.
 According to the District Blindness Control Society, in order to eradicate blindness, 11,000 cataract surgeries would need to be performed annually.
 This would mean that each of the four eye care centers would have to perform 2,750 surgeries each year.
 The unfortunate reality is that all four centers combined only do 3,000 surgeries annually, and 1,000 of these are completed at Prem Sewa.

 Patients like Mohammad are incredibly thankful for this sight-giving surgery, so Prem Sewa will continue to move ahead, restoring sight to one person at a time.

 They needed a new operating microscope in order to more adequately care for patients in the eye department, but there simply were no funds to purchase one.
 Then a large donation came in to EHA USA from a Pennsylvania church where one of EHA’s former international visitors worships.

 The money received was enough to purchase a $7,700 microscope with some left over to buy a mini laptop and some other eye equipment.
 The staff are thrilled with the new tools.

-Staff ophthalmologists Dr. P. Singson and Dr. Jennifer said, "Once again we would like to thank all the donors and well wishers who donated money for the microscope.
+Staff ophthalmologists Dr. P. Singson and Dr. Jennifer said, “Once again we would like to thank all the donors and well-wishers who donated money for the microscope.
 The microscope has been a blessing to the people of Utraula.
-The number of people we have reached out to has increased as we have been able to increase the number of operations.
-We need prayer support to expand the eye department so that the community at large may be reached to open their physical as well as their spiritual eyes."
+The number of people we have reached out to has grown as we have been able to increase the number of operations.
+We need prayer support to expand the eye department so that the community at large may be reached to open their physical as well as their spiritual eyes.”